chulminy/CIVE497-CIVE700/README.md

 - Please be respectful of your peers, instructor, and others in your posts and comments.
 - Asking good questions is another way of learning by summarizing and explaining what you know and do not know.
 Thoughtful questions and answers will help all students in this class.
 Before posting a question, please ask yourself whether you are truly stuck (meaning that the answers can be readily found on the web) and your question are complete and legible.
 - In addition, please check if the same question was asked before.
-- When students write a post on the *Issues* board, please assign an appropriate label among "Task", "Class", "Project", "Resource", and "Suggestion").
+- When students write a post on the *Issues* board, please assign an appropriate label among "Task", "Class", "Project", "Resource", and "Suggestion".
 An "Announcement" label is for instructor use only.
 - Inappropriate posts and comments are immediately deleted and closed without a notice.

 ### Submission instruction of your work
-Students must **electronically** turn in both their code and discussion of the results after integrating them in either **Live Script in MATLAB** or **iPhython in a Jupyter Notebook**.
-All submissions in other formats like pdf, docx, or pptx, or in hardcopy are not permitted.
-The instructor may run their reports in the instructor's Window computer where MATLAB 2018b and Jupyter Notebook supporting Python above 3.4 are installed.
+Students must **electronically** turn in both their source code (with data) and report.
+The report must be written with **Markdown script (GFM)** and all other formats like pdf, docx, or pptx, or in hardcopy are not permitted.
+A submission guideline will be varied depending on the tasks and provided with each task.

+Students choose either a **MATLAB** or **Python** to complete the tasks.
+The source code needs to be neatly organized and include detailed comments.
+The instructor may run your codes in the instructor's Window computer where MATLAB 2018b and Python above 3.4 are installed.
 It is recommended to use MATLAB for your work because the instructor does not need to install additional code libraries.
 However, students can use Python at their own risk that it might not run on the instructor's computer.
 Pillow and OpenCV for computer vision programming and some basic python packages (e.g. Pandas, NumPy, matplotlib, sklearn, etc) will be installed on the computer.
-It is recommended that any external code library is not used unless explicitly mentioned in tasks. **The instructor is not able to install every different libraries on the computer.** If there is a convincing reason for the use of specific libraries, please contact the instructor in advance and exceptions will be made on a case-by-case basis.
+It is recommended that any external code library should not be used unless explicitly mentioned in tasks. **The instructor is not able to install every different libraries on the computer.** If there is a convincing reason for the use of specific libraries, please contact the instructor in advance and exceptions will be made on a case-by-case basis.
 Note that OS(platform)-dependent functions, scripts or libraries are not permitted.
 The students must check their report in a Windows computer before its submission.

 Marked reports will be distributed via email and a possible solution for tasks may be reviewed in class with the instructor.
 A couple of the best reports in each task will be posted on the class web page with the consent of the corresponding students.

 ### Guideline for the project
 Individuals/teams should clearly identify the challenges of existing applications, procedures, and research in civil engineering and then consider how smart structure technology contributes to addressing them.
 The project does not have to be big, fancy and innovative if your project outcomes can marginally improve existing problems or advance practices.
 For example, it could be proposing a modification to existing processes, applying image processing and computer vision technology to streamline analysis and documentation processes, applying a new signal or image processing techniques to improve the accuracy of your technique.
-The possibilities are very open and diverse.
+The possibilities are very open and diverse if they are attainable.
 However, for instance, the following two examples are not acceptable because they are not attainable: *"we will build a robot to automatically and rapidly construct a building"* or *"we will develop a new vision sensor that can measure 3D volume"*.

 The project can be done either individually or in teams of two or three students.
 If students choose to work in a team, they need to justify the need for a teamwork and define the scope of works in individual members.
 For the completion of the project, each group must reach the following **milestones**: